chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Relational Data model.md

 - The relational model represents a database as a collection of relations
-- A relation is made up of
+- A relation is made up of:
+	- **Instance**: simply a table with rows and columns
+		- Rows are records
+		- Columns are fields / attributes
+	- **[[Schema]]**: specifies name of relation, plus name and type of each column